Lachlan1005/Bose-Einstein-Condensate/README.md

 $$

 Where $$\gamma$$ is a constant describing the nonlinear interaction within the condensate. $$\gamma<0$$ represents attractive behaviour and $$\gamma>0$$ represents repulsive behaviour.
 Solutions for the 1D and 2D cases are supported.
-Results are presented in the format of a video output, which shows the condensate density evolve over time, where the condensate density is indicated either by a 3D graph or a colourmap.
+Results are presented in the format of a video output, which shows the condensate density evolve over time.
+The condensate density is indicated either by a 3D graph or a colourmap.

 ## Split Step Method